 Ryan P. Haygood

-Ryan P. Haygood, Esq. serves on CFNJ’s Board of Trustees.
+Ryan P. Haygood, Esq. serves on the Investment Committee and the Nominating Committee.

 One of the nation’s leading civil rights lawyers, Mr. Haygood became the third president and CEO of the New Jersey Institute for Social Justice (the “Institute”) in 2015.
 In this role, he leverages his national expertise to advance the Institute’s cutting-edge work in empowering urban communities where residents of color are connected to full-time, meaningful jobs, have access to affordable housing and the democratic process, and are treated fairly by the criminal justice system.